erikunevik/devops_automatization_project_grupp4eu/README.md

-# devops_automatization_project
+# Weather App DevOps Pipeline

-Groupwork creating a data pipeline using devops methodology v
+This repository contains a simple weather application covering the weather in Stockholm, Göteborg and Malmö for the past 24 hours - along with a CI/CD pipeline implemented using GitHub Actions.
+The pipeline automates testing and Docker image building and pushing.

-All the best / Erik, Alexander, Marcus and Eyoub
+All the best / Erik